QA Smoke Testing in Software - A Complete Guide for 2025

 • Scope: A software system's important features and functionalities are the main focus of smoke testing.
 It tries to rapidly pinpoint significant problems or flaws that can obstruct future testing or production deployment.

 • Rapid Execution: Smoke tests are designed to be executed quickly, providing a high-level assessment of the application's stability and readiness for further testing.
-It helps in identifying showstopper issues early on.
+It helps identify showstopper issues early on.

 • Minimal Documentation: It does not require extensive documentation.
 It typically involves a predefined set of test cases or scenarios that cover the core functionalities of the application without going into detailed testing.